Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Results

-In the preceding section, {RPs} were provided by humans.
-In this section, we task a Main AI with automatically breaking down a human-provided {RP} into sub-tasks and distributing them as AI {RP}s to several Subordinate AIs.
+In the preceding section, the ASA used a single AI to execute all of the content provided in the RP given by humans.
+In this section, we adjusted the logic for storing and managing dialogue history with the LLM within the ASA.
+We introduced a Manager AI that automatically breaks down a human-provided RP into subtasks and distributes them as sub-RPs to multiple Executor AIs.
+Each Executor AI is unaware of the dialogue history of the Manager AI and other Executor AIs, focusing solely on executing the assigned sub-RP.
+In contrast, the Manager AI solely presents the sub-RPs (\textbf{Figure S1A}) and receives reports upon task completion.

-We {provided RP} 1 and 2 directly to the Master AI, adjusting the {ASA} to ensure each sub-task was handled by a distinct Subordinate AI without access to the Main AI's or other Subordinate AIs' conversation histories.
-The Main AI solely presents the AI RPs (\textbf{Figure 4A}) and received reports upon task completion.

-We also {employed} GPT-4-turbo for this experiment.
-The results {(\textbf{SI-data-2}) revealed} that for {RP} 1, the Main AI effectively decomposes the mission into sub-tasks and successfully distributed them to Subordinate AIs, thereby completing {RP} 1.
-However, for {RP} 2, the Main AI encounters repeated failures.
-The primary issue lies in precise information transmission. {RP} 2 provides a random walk simulation program and details of a remote server, including hostname and username.
-Despite multiple attempts, the Main AI struggles to convey both the simulation program and server details accurately to the Subordinate AIs (\textbf{Figure 4B}).
-We attempted to {instruct} the Main AI to include all relevant information in the AI {RP}s, but this did not notably enhance the accuracy of information transmission.
-Additionally, we observed instances where AI {RP}s contained irrelevant information, potentially confusing the Subordinate AIs about the {mission}'s focus.
+We used GPT-4-Turbo for the experiments, testing ASA's completion of RP 1 and RP 2 using the Manager-Executor AI mode.
+The results {(\textbf{SI-data-2}) revealed} that for {RP} 1, the Manager AI effectively decomposes the mission into subtasks and successfully distributes them to Executor AIs, thereby completing {RP} 1.
+However, for {RP} 2, the Manager AI encounters repeated failures.
+The primary issue lies in precise information transmission. {RP} 2 provides a random walk simulation program and details of a remote server, including the hostname and username.
+Despite multiple attempts, the Manager AI struggles to convey both the simulation program and server details accurately to the Executor AIs (\textbf{Figure S1B}).
+We attempted to {instruct} the Manager AI to include all relevant information in the sub-{RP}s, but this did not notably enhance the accuracy of the information transmission.
+Additionally, we observed instances where sub-{RP}s contained irrelevant information, potentially confusing the Executor AIs about the {mission}'s focus.

-\subsection{Automating the Automation: Crafting Multi-tier {RPs for Large-Scale} Research}
+\subsection{Automating the Automation: Crafting Multitier {RPs for the Large-Scale} Research {Process}}

-Back in the Automating Basic Simulations section, for each {ASA and each RP}, we undertake 20 rounds of `automation' by executing {RP} 1 and collecting the results including codes and files generated by {the ASA}.
-Can we automate the entire process of this study on reaserch automation or can we even automate the automation itself?
+Back in the Automating Basic Simulations section, for each {ASA and each RP}, we undertake 20 rounds of ``automation'' by executing {RP} 1 and collecting the results, including codes and files generated by {the ASA}.
+Can we automate the entire process of this {20-round test on research automation}, {or can we automate the process of} automation itself?